-To The Members of Fidelity Bank PIc
+To The Members Of Fidelity Bank Plc

-In compliance with Section 404(7) of the Companies and Allied Matters Act, 2020, we the members of the Statutory Audit Committee hereby report that we:
+In compliance with Section 404(7) of the Companies and Allied Matters Act, 2020, we:

-- Reviewed the scope and planning of the audit requirements and found them adequate. - Reviewed the financial statements for the year ended 31 December 2023 and are satisfied with the explanations obtained. - Reviewed the External Auditors Management Report for the year ended 31 December 2023 and are satisfied that Management is taking appropriate steps to address the issues raised. - Ascertained that the Company has complied with the provisions of Central Bank of Nigeria (CBN) Circular 8SD/1/2004 dated February 18, 2004 on "Disclosure of insider credits in the financial statements of banks".
-In addition, related party transactions and balances have been disclosed in the Notes to the Financial Statements for the year ended 31 December 2023 in accordance with the prescribed CBN format. - Ascertained that the accounting and reporting policies of the Company for the year ended 31 December 2023 are in accordance with legal requirements and agreed ethical practices.
+- Reviewed the scope and planning of the audit requirements and found them adequate. - Reviewed the financial statements for the year ended 31 December 2023 and are satisfied with the explanations obtained. - Reviewed the External Auditors Management Report for the year ended 31 December 2023 and are satisfied that Management is taking appropriate steps to address the issues raised. - Ascertained that the Bank has complied with the provisions of Central Bank of Nigeria (CBN) Circular BSD/1/2004 dated February 18, 2004 on "Disclosure of insider credits in the financial statements of banks".
+In addition, related party transactions and balances have been disclosed in the Notes to the Financial Statements for the year ended 31 December 2023 in accordance with the prescribed CBN format. - Ascertained that the accounting and reporting policies of the company for the year ended 31 December 2023 are in accordance with legal requirements and agreed ethical practices.